 Visitors can also head down into the crypts and tombs where important war leaders including the Duke of Wellington and Admiral Lord Nelson are buried.

-There are guided tours of St. Paul’s Cathedral, touch-screen multimedia guides, and a 270-degree immersive film experience called Oculus are available, bringing this beautiful church right into the 21st century.
+There are guided tours of St. Paul’s Cathedral, touch-screen multimedia guides, and a 270-degree immersive film experience called Oculus are available.

 - Hours: Monday-Saturday 8.30am-4.30pm.